 Sure, the first date, the first kiss, and the first few weeks all feel great in every budding romance, but that’s not all you’re looking forward to, right?
-What comes next, the Sundays you spend indoors, the comfort levels you achieve and the cringey nicknames you give each other are all equally appreciated.
+So, in what comes next, lies the key limerence vs infatuation difference.
+The Sundays you spend indoors, the comfort levels you achieve, and the cringey nicknames you give each other are all equally appreciated in a healthy relationship.

 6. There’s usually no commitment